How Much Should You Spend on Your First Banjo?

 The Ideal Price Range

 While you can purchase a decent beginner’s banjo for around $250 – $270, it won’t be as sturdy, reliable, and sonorous as would a higher-end banjo.
 That said, you don’t have to shell out over a thousand dollars on your first banjo.
 You can find great banjos that will last you for years at around $500, right in the middle of the road.
 The Deering Goodtime Openbaack is the best you can possible buy in this price range.
 It is a great sounding instrument and will play easily and in tune.

 You won’t find the really inexpensive imported stuff on our site.
 We only stock banjos that are well built and sound great.
 There are banjos for under $1,000 made to look like highly-detailed $5,000 banjos – again, we don’t carry these.
 These banjos are notoriously unreliable and are very likely to pop a flange while being tuned.

 The humble looking Deering Goodtime series is produced by the same American craftsmanship in the same shop as with the same rim and Deering’s high-end banjos.
 They sound amazing and the price is unbelievable considering the value.
 A used Deering Goodtime banjo is far superior to the least expensive imported banjos.

 Think long term

 It may sound pricey, but think of it as an investment into your life as a musician.
 For that price, you will get a banjo with great tone and playability; you may not even need another banjo for years!
 Trust us, learning to play on something that rattles, vibrates, and breaks is not enjoyable and causes many beginner players to just give up.

 Should I Get Anything Else?

-Extra strings for replacement (or for finding the right gauge for comfort and tone)
+Different picks so you can experiment playing in different styles or extra strings for replacement (or for finding the right gauge for comfort and tone).